Chart Color Schemes

 Devonport is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Devonport's population is approximately 14,877 as of November 2025.
-This figure represents a rise of 396 individuals (2.7%) since the 2021 Census, which recorded a population of 14,481.
-The increase is inferred from the estimated resident population of 14,840 in June 2024 and an additional 106 validated new addresses post-census.
+As of February 2026, Devonport's population is approximately 14,881.
+This figure represents an increase of 400 people since the 2021 Census, which reported a population of 14,481.
+The growth is inferred from the estimated resident population of 14,840 in June 2024 and the addition of 109 validated new addresses since the Census date.
 This results in a population density ratio of 1,447 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Devonport's growth rate of 2.7% since the census is within 2.3 percentage points of the SA4 region (5.0%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+Devonport's growth rate of 2.8% since the census is within 2.3 percentage points of the SA4 region (5.1%), indicating strong growth fundamentals.
+The primary driver of population growth was overseas migration.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
-Considering these projections, locations outside capital cities are expected to have lower quartile growth, with Devonport projected to increase by 239 persons to 2041, reflecting an overall increase of 1.4% over the 17 years.
+For areas not covered by this data and post-2032 growth estimates, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
+Based on these projections, Devonport is expected to increase by 239 persons to 2041, reflecting an overall increase of 1.3% over the 17-year period.

 Frequently Asked Questions - Population